QuineneMiranda-FS/QuineneMiranda-FS.github.io/index.markdown

 # Welcome to My Blog

-This is my corner of the internet.
+This is my static blog.
 I'm using the **Architect** theme with Jekyll markdown on GitHub Pages for this Web Deployment Assignment.

 ### Latest Posts
 <ul>